Destination Dance LLC

 Destination Dance Academy?

-It's a great new program that we have to revamp our ballet program and create a road toward advanced level ballet including performing en pointe!
+It's a great program that we have to create a road toward advanced level ballet, including performing en pointe!
 Academy students are offered an intensive ballet schedule that allows them to build technique, stamina, and muscle memory for all ballet-related classes and beyond!

 What classes are available at the PRE-ACADEMY LEVEL?

 Designed to get tiny dancers excited about dance, prepared for class structure, and introduce very basic ballet and tap skills and terminology for 2-3 year olds.

 Tiny Tot Ballet (Monday 5:45-6:30 Tiny Tot Ballet/Tap and Saturday 9:45-10:30 Tiny Tot Ballet/Tap)

 Designed to introduce basic ballet and tap skills and terminology.
 Focus is on learning proper placement in ballet and on learning correct placement and how to use toe/heel taps in tap.

 Beginning Ballet class (Wednesday 4:15-5:00)

 An introduction to ballet skills, etiquette, form, and technique.
 Before advancing to our Academy Program starting with Intermediate (LEVEL II), dancers will be observed by their instructor to be familiar with beginning ballet terminology & barre exercises, have a good foundation of technique and exercise the beginnings of proper alignment and ballet etiquette as well as the ability to stay focused and engaged in class.